tejeswinisundaram/tejeswinisundaram.github.io/home.md

 <span style="text-align: justify;">

 Hello.
 Greetings.
 I am a technology enthusiast currently pursuing my graduate studies, a Masters in Computer Science and Engineering, from the University of California at San Deigo (UCSD).
-I am primarily interested in data security reliability, scalability, maintainability and performance.
+I am primarily interested in data - security, reliability, scalability, maintainability and performance.
 I like working on problems with large volumes of data and have prior experience working with parallel and distributed systems, hadoop and map-reduce frameworks and other real-time computing systems.

 <br/>